pj92singh/JavaProjects/README.md

 --------------------------------------------
 Calc
-Runnable JAR calculator
+-Runnable JAR calculator
-Also has the code upladed with it and a screenshot
+-Also has the code upladed with it and a screenshot
+- (May have some bugs )

 --------------------------------------------